walezbee/AzureFunMigration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

 11. In the next step, **Provide Hyper-V hosts details**, enter the user name **demouser** and password **demo!pass123**.
 These are the credentials for the Hyper-V host.
 Enter **Host login** as the friendly name, then select **Save details**.

-    > **Note:** The Azure Migrate appliance should have picked up your local keyboard mapping.
+    > **Note:** The Azure Migrate appliance may not have picked up your local keyboard mapping.
 Select the 'eyeball' in the password box to check the password was entered correctly.

     ![Screenshot of the Azure Migrate appliance configuration wizard, showing the Hyper-V host credentials.](images/Exercise1/appliance-config-5.png)